FALL 2019 ADMISSION

 - You must demonstrate acquired skills or achievements that support a successful return to the University.
 Such evidence may include successful completion of courses in your degree program at another institution or through the Tseng College (extended learning) with grades that demonstrate the ability to achieve good standing in a reasonable time frame if you are readmitted to CSUN.
 You are strongly urged to meet with your CSUN academic advisor to discuss readmission requirements.

-NEW!
-Please note the new process and deadlines in the table below.
+IMPORTANT!
+Please note the process and deadlines in the table below.
 Then review the eligibility requirements.

 To be considered for readmission, previously disqualified freshmen, transfer and second bachelor's students will need to meet the following eligibility requirements:

-1. Complete the 4 basic subjects for CSU general education: Writing, Mathematics, Critical Thinking, and Speech Communication courses with a C or better.
+1. Complete each of the 4 basic subjects courses required for CSU general education with a grade of C- or better: Writing, Mathematics, Critical Thinking, and Speech Communication.
 (Students re-applying as Engineering or Computer Science majors do not have to complete Critical Thinking prior to admission.)

 2. Before you apply, contact the CSUN College of your major to determine their specific readmission criteria.
 After you apply, the College of your major and the Office of Undergraduate Studies will complete a review to determine your admissibility.

-3. Determine whether or not you need to reapply at CSUMentor.
+3. Determine whether or not you need to reapply to the university.

-- If disqualified prior to the fall 2016 semester: Apply online at CSUMentor before the application filing deadline published at Admissions Calendar.
+- If disqualified prior to the fall 2018 semester: Apply to the university before the application filing deadline published at Admissions Calendar.

-- If disqualified at the end of the fall 2016 semester: No CSUMentor application is required.
+- If disqualified at the end of the fall 2018 semester: No university application is required.

 4. Complete the Previously Disqualified Student Questionnaire (.pdf) and submit it to the Office of Admissions and Records.
-If possible, file the questionnaire at the time you apply on CSUMentor (if required - see table above) but no later than the deadline on the form.
+If possible, file the questionnaire at the time you apply to the university (if required - see table above) but no later than the deadline on the form.

 5. Submit official college transcripts of all course work taken after your last attendance at CSUN, including work-in-progress now.
 Official transcripts can be paper or electronic.
 See How to Apply below.